Collected by Lida

 We spent the day walking around Venice and getting lost in its wonderful maze of streets.
 The end of the day found us facing this large church as the cat-in-the-cradle moon hung low in the sky.
 Randy went onto the bridge for a better view and...

 Designed by Giuseppe Mengoni in 1865, and named after the first king of Italy, Vittorio Emanuele II, an arching cast-iron dome of vaulted glass arcades covers the street connecting Piazza del Duomo to Piazza della Scala.
 The Galleria is a popular...

 5174/B/517 Castello, Venezia, VE 30122, 30122 Venezia VE, Italy

-One of the things Venice is best known for, after its gondolas and canals, is enchanting handmade masks—and mask shops are abound in the city.
-You can find any type of mask you might want: from feminine doll-inspired masks, to masculine bird masks...
+One of the things Venice is best known for, after its gondolas and canals, is enchanting handmade masks—and mask shops abound in the city.
+One standout is Gottardo Stefano, where you can find any type of mask you might want: from feminine...

 Cannaregio, 1045, 30121 Venezia VE, Italy

 Gold is their specialty....purveyours of gold smalti to kings, sheiks and popes since the 1880's.
 Bling takes on a whole new meaning while visiting the Orsoni Factory, on the Island of Murano, a short traghetto ride from Piazza San Marco....

 No matter how many postcards you've seen of Rome's iconic Colosseum, you just don't get it until you pass beneath its crumbling arches.
 Built by Emperor Vespasian in 72 C.E., the huge amphitheater held 50,000 spectators and marked its...

 Fontana di Trevi is, as it should be, one of the most visited landmarks in Rome.
 Seeing it is worth the blind stumble through narrow stone streets and alleyways.
 But do so at night (and in the rain, if possible) to be rewarded with...